isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Example

-Sometimes, you may be tempted to resort to `const_cast` to avoid code duplication, such as when two accessor functions that differ only in `const`-ness have similar implementations.
+Sometimes, you might be tempted to resort to `const_cast` to avoid code duplication, such as when two accessor functions that differ only in `const`-ness have similar implementations.
 For example:

     class Bar;